lwojcik/sc2-api-service/README.md

 ## Important notes

 * This service is not meant to be exposed to the internet as-is.
 It lacks essential security features such as authentication.
 It is designed to run locally or as a part of a bigger, more secure API architecture.
 * The service assumes Battle.net always returns complete and correct data.
-However, StarCraft II API is notorious for returning incomplete or outdated data as well as random periods of being down.
+However, StarCraft II API is notorious for returning incomplete or outdated data as well as random periods of downtime.
 You are responsible for validating data objects on your end.
 * You are responsible for keeping endpoints in sync if you use Redis cache (use `refresh=true` to force cache refresh).

 ## Requirements